 Local Council Illustrated

 The Department of Internal Affairs has created this activity to help students describe the range of everyday activities and services that councils perform.
-Click here for more information and poster for the Local Council Illustrated activity.
+Click here for more information and a poster of the Local Council Illustrated activity.

 Your Local Council